whiskeysierra/jackson-module-unknown-property/README.md

 [![Release](https://img.shields.io/github/release/zalando/jackson-module-unknown-property.svg)](https://github.com/zalando/jackson-module-unknown-property/releases)
 [![Maven Central](https://img.shields.io/maven-central/v/org.zalando/jackson-module-unknown-property.svg)](https://maven-badges.herokuapp.com/maven-central/org.zalando/jackson-module-unknown-property)

-*Jackson Module Unknown Property* is a [Jackson](https://github.com/codehaus/jackson) extension module that adds standardized logging of unknown properties.
+*Unknown Property* is a [Jackson](https://github.com/codehaus/jackson) extension module that adds standardized logging of unknown properties.

-RESTful API clients/consumers should be resilient to changes, most importantly they shouldn't break when a server sends a new, unknown property.
-The goal of this module is to let clients know that a new property exists, so they can decide to either ignore it explicitely or to use it, in case it's useful for them.
+Consumers of RESTful APIs should be resilient to changes, most importantly they shouldn't break when a server sends a new, unknown property.
+The goal of this module is to let clients know that a new property exists, so they can decide to either ignore it explicitly or to use it, in case it proves to be useful.

 ## Features

 - log new, unknown properties in JSON messages as soon as they appear
 - increases awareness of API changes on consumer side

 ## Dependencies

 - Java 8
 - Any build tool using Maven Central, or direct download
 - Jackson